dmqi/dmqi/README.md

 Diving full-time into crypto.

-Now working at a top crypto fund as a developer.
+Now working at 4alpha capital as a developer.

 Previous intern at [Pony.ai](https://pony.ai), [Tencent-WeChat](https://github.com/tencent-wechat).